Ketryx Documentation

 Item Assignee

-Following a Change Request (i.e., the issue needs to be modified), reopen the Risk to create a new record, and go back to Step 3.
+Following a Change Request (i.e., the work item needs to be modified), reopen the Risk to create a new record, and go back to Step 3.

 2.15.
 Step 15: Mark as obsolete